viji4sk/project4/project-ml-microservice-kubernetes/README.md

 * Create Flask app in Container
 * Run via kubectl

-## 3.A short explanation of the files in the repository:
+## 3. A short explanation of the files in the repository:

 * .cicrleci -> contains CONFIG.YML needed for circleci's build
 * Model data -> contains data used for prediction by the app.py